wp-plugins/3d-model-viewer/readme.txt

 1. The plugin in action

 == Changelog ==

+= 1.7 =
+* Find models not attached to page or when full URL is given

 = 1.6 =
 * Bugfix: Show model without interaction.
 Timing problem fixed.
 (I hope;-)